On singular Lagrangian fibrations and applications to symplectic embeddings I

 {\textbf{Structure of the paper:}} In Section \ref{sec: genmet}, we state our definition of a singular Lagrangian fibration and introduce our general technique for their constructions.
 In Section \ref{sec: conslf}, we present the proofs for the results presented in Section \ref{sec: rescslf}.
 Finally, in Section \ref{sec: per}, we present the proofs for the results in Section \ref{sec: embres}.\\

-{\textbf{Acknowledgements: } S. A-A. is supported by the Knut and Alice Wallenberg Foundation through the grant KAW 2023.0294.
+{\textbf{Acknowledgements: } Most of S. A-A.’s contribution to this work was carried out while he was a postdoctoral researcher at the Department of Mathematics, Uppsala University, and the final revisions were completed after he joined Universidad San Francisco de Quito USFQ.
 Part of this work was carried out during a visit of A.V. to Uppsala University in August of 2024; he is very grateful to the Department of Mathematics for its hospitality and financial support.
 A.V thanks Johanna Bimmermann for making him aware of a result in \cite{Loi2013SymplecticCO} that was crucial in the proof of Proposition \ref{prop: capacity_S^3}.
-A. V. was also supported by the ISF Grant No. 2445/20.
+S. A-A. was supported by the Knut and Alice Wallenberg Foundation through the grant KAW 2023.0294.
+A. V. was supported by the ISF Grant No. 2445/20.
 R. V. was supported by grant SEI E-26/200.230/2023 from Carlos Chagas Filho Research Support Foundation of the state of Rio de Janeiro (FAPERJ), grant \#2024/01351-6 from S\~{a}o Paulo Research Foundation (FAPESP), by ``Novos docentes'' grant from S\~{a}o Paulo University (USP).